 7 days / 8 am to 10 pm EST>> 516-621-9399 ext.
 5

 Google defines Negative Keywords as: “A type of keyword that prevents your ad from being triggered by a certain word or phrase.
 Your ads aren’t shown to anyone who is searching for that phrase.”

 We paid $145 for a click when someone called to ask us to review a document.
 The search he made was “lawyer to review document.”
 We added the words “contract” and “document” as negative keywords and Google will no longer show our ads to anyone using the word “contract” or “document.”
 Again, as with keywords, there are different types of matching for negative keywords.

 I see Google Ads all the time for personal injury lawyers when doing searches that no personal injury lawyer would want their ads to be shown for.
 It has to be costing them a fortune and they don’t even know it.

-This image shows the results for a search which Google Suggest shows people are searching for, “auto accident lawyer no injury near me”.
+This image shows the results of a search that Google Suggest shows people searching for, “auto accident lawyer no injury near me.”
 Two personal injury lawyers are advertising for that search and will pay for the clicks!

-Or how about these two Google Ads by personal injury lawyers advertising for “eviction lawyer”?
-Do you want to pay for clicks when someone is searching for a lawyer to stop an eviction?
+Or how about these two Google Ads for personal injury lawyers advertising for the search phrase “eviction lawyer”?
+Would you want to pay for clicks when someone is searching for a lawyer to stop an eviction?

 We started our Google Ads campaign using a Google Ads campaign manager who uploaded several lists of a few thousand negative keywords.
 Most of those negative keywords have nothing to do with law but one of his lists was to eliminate searches for fields of law, such as divorce, which are unrelated to injuries and accidents.